By Kylan Gibbs, CEO and Co-founder, Inworld AI

 What is the best TTS for AI phone agents?

-Realtime API for end-to-end pipeline.
+Realtime API for an end-to-end pipeline.

 How do I integrate AI voice with Twilio?